mkumar73/beckernick.github.io/_posts/2016-12-23-oversampling-modeling.markdown

 loans_data_relevent = loans[model_variables]
 ```

-Next, I need to one-hot encode the categorical features as binary variables to use them in sklearn' random forest classifier.
+Next, I need to one-hot encode the categorical features as binary variables to use them in sklearn's random forest classifier.

 ```python